0481 452 335

 Sporting dogs:

-Working dogs and sporting dogs have much to gain from regular massage.
+Working dogs and sporting dogs have so much to gain from regular massage.
 These dogs are often elite athletes and push their body to the limits.

 Old or sedentary dogs.